gbmitchell/math4610/HW4/problem_3.md

 will produce an executable **squareGauss.exe** that can be executed.

-**Description/Purpose:** This function will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
-This is a function for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer.

-**Input:** There are no inputs needed in this case.
-Arguments are passed by reference and the function will change their values.
-The real purpose is to produce values in those variables to be used as needed.

-**Output:** This function returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+**Description/Purpose:** This routine will carry out forward substitution to solve for the unkown values of vector x in the problem Ax=b.
+A is a lower triangular matrix, x is a vector of unknowns, and b is a vector of known values.
+The problem Ax=b represents a linear system of n equations and n unknowns.
+Forward substitution solves for the values of in order of x1, x2, x3, ....., xn.

+**Input:** There are four inputs needed in this case to forward solve the problem Ax=b.
+A lower triangular matrix, a vector of unkown values, a vector of given values, and a value to indicate the size of the matrix and vectors.
+The matrix and vectors are passed to the routine by reference.

+**Output:** This routine does not return anything, instead it changes the values for the vector of unknowns.
+The solved values for the vector of unknowns can then be used as needed.

 **Usage/Example:**

-The function has two arguments needed to produce the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a C function, the value of the machine epsilon (seps) is a single precision value (float) and the power of two that gives the machine epsilon (ipow) is an integer.
+There are four inputs needed in this case to forward solve the problem Ax=b.
+A lower triangular matrix (A), a vector of unkown values (xa), a vector of given values (ba), and a value to indicate the size of the matrix and vectors (n).
+The matrix and vectors are passed to the routine by reference.
+This routine does not return anything, instead it changes the values for the vector of unknowns.
+The solved values for the vector of unknowns can then be used as needed.

     #include "mylib.h"
     #include <stdio.h>